sparkfun/MG2639_Cellular_Shield/README.md

 Repository Contents
 -------------------

-* **firmware** - Contains the various example sketches to check network registration, send text messages, and post to the [SparkFun data channel](http://data.sparkfun.com).
-* **hardware** - Schematic and PCB layout for the shield.
-* **datasheets** - The AT command set, hardware guide, and various other datasheets.
+* **/Firmware** - Example sketches that work without the Arduino library.
-* **library** - An eagle library containing the various custom footprints for this shield.
+* **/Hardware** - Schematic and PCB layout for the shield.
+Also includes an eagle library containing the various custom footprints for this shield.
 Specifically the MG2639 footprint.
+* **/Documentation** - The AT command set, hardware guide, and various other datasheets.
+* **/Libraries** - The SparkFun MG2639 Cellular Shield library.
+* **/Production** - Production panel files.
+* **[Hookup Guide](https://learn.sparkfun.com/tutorials/mg2639-cellular-shield-hookup-guide)** - To get started using the MG2639 Cellular Shield, check out our tutorial!

 License Information
 -------------------